-- (a) A member organization that resigns or has its membership canceled or revoked shall continue to be subject to the filing of a complaint under Exchange rules based upon conduct which commenced prior to the effective date of the member organization's resignation from the Exchange or the cancellation or revocation of its membership.
-Any such complaint, however, shall be filed within two years after the effective date of resignation, cancellation, or revocation. - (b) A person whose status as a covered person has been terminated and is no longer a covered person of any member organization or a covered person whose registration has been revoked or canceled shall continue to be subject to the filing of a complaint under Exchange rules based upon conduct that commenced prior to the termination, revocation, or cancellation or upon such person's failure, while subject to the jurisdiction of the Exchange as provided herein, to provide information requested by the Exchange pursuant to Exchange rules, but any such complaint shall be filed within: - (1) two years after the effective date of termination of registration pursuant to Exchange Rule 345.17, provided, however that any amendment to a notice of termination filed pursuant to Exchange Rule 345.17(b) that is filed within two years of the original notice that discloses that such person may have engaged in conduct actionable under any applicable statute, rule, or regulation shall operate to recommence the running of the two-year period under this Rule; - (2) two years after the effective date of revocation or cancellation of registration pursuant to Exchange rules; or - (3) in the case of an unregistered person, two years after the date upon which such person ceased to be a covered person of the member organization. - (c) A person whose status as a covered person is terminated and is no longer a covered person of any member organization shall continue to be subject to a proceeding to suspend his or her ability to associate with a member organization based on such person's failure to comply with an arbitration award or a written and executed settlement agreement obtained in connection with an arbitration or mediation submitted for disposition pursuant to Exchange rules, provided that such proceeding is instituted within two years after the date of entry of such award or settlement. - (d) Rule 477 shall continue to apply to any member organization that resigned or had its membership canceled or revoked and any person whose status as a covered person was terminated or whose registration was revoked or canceled only if such member organization or person has been served with a Charge Memorandum or written notice of inquiry prior to [insert date].
+(a) A member organization or ATP Holder that resigns or has its membership canceled or revoked shall continue to be subject to the filing of a complaint under Exchange rules based upon conduct which commenced prior to the effective date of the member organization's or ATP Holder's resignation from the Exchange or the cancellation or revocation of its membership.
+Any such complaint, however, shall be filed within two years after the effective date of resignation, cancellation, or revocation.

+- (b) A person whose status as a covered person has been terminated and is no longer a covered person of any member organization or ATP Holder or a covered person whose registration has been revoked or canceled shall continue to be subject to the filing of a complaint under Exchange rules based upon conduct that commenced prior to the termination, revocation, or cancellation or upon such person's failure, while subject to the jurisdiction of the Exchange as provided herein, to provide information requested by the Exchange pursuant to Exchange rules, but any such complaint shall be filed within: - (1) two years after the effective date of termination of registration pursuant to Rules 340, 341.09 or 359 or Rule 345.17 Equities, provided, however that any amendment to a notice of termination filed pursuant to such rules that is filed within two years of the original notice that discloses that such person may have engaged in conduct actionable under any applicable statute, rule, or regulation shall operate to recommence the running of the two-year period under this Rule; - (2) two years after the effective date of revocation or cancellation of registration pursuant to Exchange rules; or - (3) in the case of an unregistered person, two years after the date upon which such person ceased to be a covered person of the member organization or ATP Holder. - (c) A person whose status as a covered person is terminated and is no longer a covered person of any member organization or ATP Holder shall continue to be subject to a proceeding to suspend his or her ability to associate with a member organization or ATP Holder based on such person's failure to comply with an arbitration award or a written and executed settlement agreement obtained in connection with an arbitration or mediation submitted for disposition pursuant to Exchange rules, provided that such proceeding is instituted within two years after the date of entry of such award or settlement. - (d) Rule 477 shall continue to apply to any member or member organization that resigned or had its membership canceled or revoked and any person whose status as a covered person was terminated or whose registration was revoked or canceled only if such member, member organization or person has been served with a Charge Memorandum or written notice of inquiry prior to [insert date].